Jessica Faleiro

 Jessica Faleiro is an Indian author and novelist from Goa.
-She is known for her books Afterlife: Ghost Stories from Goa (2014) and The Delicate Balance of Little Lives (2018).
+She is known for her books Afterlife: Ghost Stories from Goa (2012), and The Delicate Balance of Little Lives (2018).

 Career

-Faleiro previously worked in advertising.
-Her first book, Afterlife: Ghost Stories from Goa, was published in 2014.
-It is a collection of 13 inter-linked ghost stories set in modern Goa.
+Faleiro previously worked in international development.
+Her first book, Afterlife: Ghost Stories from Goa, a collection of inter-linked ghost stories set in modern Goa, was published in 2012.

-Her second book, The Delicate Balance of Little Lives (2018), is a literary novel.
-The book explores the lives of four women in a Goan village and the family secrets that connect them.
+Her second book, a literary novel titled The Delicate Balance of Little Lives (2018), explores the lives of five middle-class, Goan women and how they cope with various kinds of loss.

-Faleiro served as the editor for the creative writing anthology The Spaces In Between (2016).
-Her work has also appeared in other anthologies, including Goa Remembered and Inside Out: New Writing from Goa.
+Her work has also appeared in anthologies.
+In 2018, she co-edited, with R. Benedito Ferrão, a special issue of the João Roque Literary Journal that focuses on Goan diasporic writing and is titled "Goa and its Worlds: A Literary Journey."

-In addition to her fiction, Faleiro is a creative writing mentor and conducts writing workshops.
-She also writes about travel, stating that it helps "unlock creativity," and maintained a blog called "The Faleiro Dynamic".
+Faleiro is also a creative writing mentor and conducts writing workshops.
+She also writes about travel.

 Personal life

-Faleiro was born and brought up in Goa.
-She studied at St. Xavier's College, Mumbai and New York University.
-She has lived and worked in various cities, including Mumbai, Delhi, New York, and Lisbon.
+Faleiro was brought up in Kuwait by her parents, who were Goan.
+She studied at University of Nottingham, Lancaster University and Kingston University, UK.
+She has lived and worked in various countries, including Kuwait, India, the USA, the United Kingdom and France.